-An annual international business faculty development seminar series hosted by the University of South Carolina CIBER in Columbia, South Carolina (scheduled for the brand new Darla Moore School of Business), is now in its 26th consecutive year.
+An annual international business faculty development seminar series hosted by the University of South Carolina CIBER in Columbia, South Carolina (scheduled for the brand new Darla Moore School of Business), is now in its 27th consecutive year.
 The week-long seminars—Survey of International Business, International Management, International Marketing, International Financial Management and Global Operations and Supply Chain Management—are designed for faculty who desire to teach or who are already teaching international business courses, providing them with current techniques and expertise to further globalize their business courses.
-There will be CIBER Scholarships available for these seminars to the first 40 registered participants who request them, usually for $500.
-Minority Serving Institutions (MS) faculty are also eligible for a larger scholarship stipend.
+There may be CIBER Scholarships available for these seminars to the first 40 registered participants who request them, usually for $500.
+Minority Serving Institutions (MS) faculty are also eligible for a larger scholarship stipend, usually $1,000 per participant.
 To apply for this on-campus program, please contact the program registrars, Angie Brown or Kim Smith.
-Note: The program brochure will be available in Fall 2013.
-SPECIAL NOTICE: One qualified participant in each year's program will be eligible to receive a full-program fee scholarship to attend the next annual University of South Carolina CIBER FDIB-Africa program in May of the following year.
+Please click here for the program brochure.

 FDIB: Overseas Faculty Programs

-An annual faculty and professional overseas study program is sponsored and lead-managed by the University of South Carolina CIBER and co-sponsored by the CIBER universities of Florida, Indiana, Maryland, Memphis, Michigan, Michigan State, Pittsburgh and Texas A&M. This faculty and professional overseas study program—which also offers (for the third consecutive year) a spouse/adult guest concurrent program at a reduced rate—is an opportunity to experience firsthand the unique business challenges of sub-Saharan Africa as they travel to Johannesburg, South Africa; Maputo, Mozambique; and Ezulwini, Swaziland, as well as participate in numerous site and business visits, culture tours and academic and professional seminars.
+An annual faculty and professional overseas study program is sponsored and lead-managed by the Darla Moore School of Business, University of South Carolina team of Rob Rolfe and Mike Shealy.
+The program is also co-sponsored by the universities of Colorado Denver, Indiana, Florida International, Georgia State, Michigan State, Minnesota, Pittsburgh, and Texas A&M. This faculty and professional overseas study program—which also offers (for the 4th consecutive year) a spouse/adult guest concurrent program at a reduced rate—is an opportunity for all participants to experience firsthand the unique business challenges of sub-Saharan Africa as they travel to Cape Town, South Africa; Lusaka & Victoria Falls, Zambia; and Kasane & Chobe, Botswana, as well as participate in numerous site and business visits, culture tours and academic and professional seminars.
 This year's program will focus upon Asian influence within Sub-Saharan Africa, as well as the traditional African local businesses and multi-national corporations operating in the region of southern Africa.
-Please download FDIB-Africa to view the 2014 brochure.
-The program fees (roundtrip airfare to Johannesburg, South Africa is not included in the program fee) are set at: faculty/professional participants, $4,500; spouse/adult guest of participant, $3,500 (must room with sponsor); and graduate student, $3,500.
-The program will be capped at 26 total participants and guests on a first-come, first-served basis.
-The application window - until November 15, 2013 - is now closed, although we will still accept applications for a "waiting list" through December 20, 2013.
-To apply for the program or for further information, please contact Mike Shealy as soon as possible.
+The 2015 program brochure will be available in August/September 2014.
+The projected program fees (roundtrip airfare to South Africa is not included in the program fee) are expected to be: faculty/professional participants, $4,500; spouse/adult guest of participant, $3,750 (must room with sponsor); and graduate student, $3,500.
+The program is capped at 32 total participants and guests on a first-come, first-served basis.
+For further information on the program, please contact Mike Shealy at your convenience.

 There are several other CIBER overseas study programs—both summer and winter—offered by other CIBER consortia as well, to include India, Scandinavia, Australia, Haiti and the Dominican Republic, Vietnam, China and the Mercosur Region (Brazil, Argentina and Chile).
 For more information concerning all CIBER FDIB Programs, please visit CIBERweb.